3 Members Leaving Apple's Industrial Design Team - The Mac Observer

 Apple’s famous industrial design team is undergoing significant change.
 Team members Rico Zorkendorfer and Daniele De Iuliis departed recently.
-Another, Julian Hönig, will depart shortly too (vis Wall Street Journal).
+Another, Julian Hönig, will shortly leave too (vis Wall Street Journal).

 Long Serving Employees Leaving